 Many people enjoy chewing gum now and then.
 Many even chew gum after every meal to freshen their breath.
 There have been mixed reports regarding gum chewing.
 Some say chewing gum is good for your teeth.
 Others say chewing gum is bad for your teeth and can cause cavities.
 Gum chewing has been said to… Read more »

-As soon as you thought you knew everything there is to know about childhood caries there’s more.
-Childhood caries is a chronic and infectious disease in young children and mostly seen in minority and poor populations.
-Caries is tooth decay, and ironically is common and widespread among children in the U.S. despite the available preventative… Read more »
+As soon as you thought you knew everything there is to know about childhood cavities there’s more.
+Childhood cavities or caries is a chronic and infectious disease in young children and mostly seen in minority and poor populations.
+Caries is tooth decay, and ironically is common and widespread among children in the U.S. despite the… Read more »

 There have been many statements made about fluoride and its safety, enough to confuse people and make them ask questions.
-Today, your Lake Forest Dentist, Dr. Fondriest, answers some of those questions and tries to clarify the myths and facts about fluoride.
+Dr. Fondriest, answers some of those questions and tries to clarify the myths and facts about fluoride.

 Do you brush before bed?
 It’s a very important time to brush if you don’t.
 Otherwise, everything from throughout the day sits in your mouth collecting bad bacteria.
 In today’s blog, your Lake Forest Dentist, Dr. Fondriest, discusses the need to brush your teeth before bed.

 Food provides your body with essential vitamins and minerals to keep you healthy.
 Certain foods are bad for your teeth and others are considered better.
 Some are just empty calories while others can provide energy, brain power, or protect you from illness.
 Although you may not often give it a thought, food affects your teeth… Read more »